A look at some of Louisville's best beer related events in 2022.

 Celebrating the rich history of brewing in the Bluegrass State, the Frazier History museum is hosting its second annual beer festival this August.
 Over 200 specialty beers will be on tap along with food trucks and live music which will take place in a pop-up Beer Garden located behind the museum, occupying sections of Ninth and Washington streets.
 VIP tickets to the festival are available and include perks such entry to the museum, early festival access, admission into the Gateway Garden, and dozens of additional beers.

 Just $15 gets you in the gate at Central Park to enjoy live music, unique beers from some of Kentucky’s finest indie brewers, and great food from local food trucks.
 The festival is held in the historic Old Louisville neighborhood which is home to the largest contiguous collection of Victorian mansions in the United States.

 Brew at the Zoo and Wine Too | August 27

-This annual Zoo fundraiser will takes place each August and gives attendees the opportunity to enjoy tastings from craft breweries and wineries, accompanied by local restaurant samples and live music.
-Each ticket includes catered heavy appetizers and specialty pours throughout the night, access to all event areas throughout the Zoo, a Back to the Brew swag bag, non-alcoholic beverages and up to 40 oz. of beer and wine tastings.
-Funds raised from Back to Brew will benefit Friends of the Louisville Zoo and their mission to support animal care and Zoo special projects.
+This annual Zoo fundraiser will takes place each August and gives attendees the opportunity to enjoy tastings from craft breweries and wineries, as well as live music.
+Tickets include animal encounters, lives music, and up to 40 oz. of beer and wine tastings.
+A variety of food trucks will also be on site for meal purchase options.
+Funds raised from Brew at the Zoo will benefit Friends of the Louisville Zoo and their mission to support animal care and Zoo special projects.

 Louisville Beer Week celebrates the local love of the sud and combines events, drink specials, and live music across the city.
 While you're out sampling the best brews in the area, pick up a Louisville Ale Trail Passport and get rewarded for drinking local beer.